 • Take a trip to the National Shrine Grotto of Our Lady of Lourdes in Emmitsburg

-Arts Tea
+Artists Tea

 • Re-create and exhibit art by historically significant artists